lshtm-genomics/omics-course/docs/introduction/mapping.md

 bwa mem ~/data/malaria/Pf3D7_05.fasta ~/data/malaria/IT.Chr5_1.fastq.gz ~/data/malaria/IT.Chr5_2.fastq.gz | samtools view -b - | samtools sort -o IT.Chr5.bam -
 ```

 The details of where each IT clone read has been mapped is now stored in the file IT.Chr5.bam.
 We are going to view the mapped reads in IGV.
-Before we can proceed, however, we must index the BAM file to allow programs suchh as IGV quick access to different sections of the file.
+Before we can proceed, however, we must index the BAM file to allow programs such as IGV quick access to different sections of the file.

 ```
 samtools index IT.Chr5.bam